 We've got Answers.
 Ask Phil

 Zimbabwe is in a spot of bother, inflation is rampant, infrastructure is falling apart and there are high levels of poverty.
 Have a look through the WorldNom... read more »about 3 years ago

 Planning to visit the northern p[arks of Zimbabwe during May / June 2013 - will it be safe - when is the Zim ellections will that have an in

 No official date for the election yet, but it is expected to be in late July.
-The expert advice I've read suggests that it is in poor heavily-urbanised commu... read more »about 3 years ago
+The expert advice I've read suggests that it is in poor heavily-urbanised commu... read more »over 3 years ago

 No reports that I can find, not even on the usually reliable http://www.elephant-news.com.
 Do you have more detail?
-It is quite common for tourists to be ... read more »almost 5 years ago
+It is quite common for tourists to be ... read more »about 5 years ago